kachick/chawan/doc/urimethodmap.md

 ```

 The redirection template is the target URL.
 If the string `%s` is contained
-in the template, it will be replaced by the target URL encoded with the
+in the template, it will be replaced by the target URL.

-component percent encode set (i.e. EcmaScript's encodeURIComponent).
+Note: Chawan used to URL-encode the substituted URL in the past, but this is
+no longer the case.

 For compatibility with w3m, templates starting with `/cgi-bin/` and
 `file:/cgi-bin/` are special-cased and the starting string is replaced with